iterative/dvc.org/public/static/docs/api-reference/read.md

 or a
 [string](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str).

-No exceptions are thrown by this function directly.
+No exceptions are raised by this function directly.

 ## Description